SAP/app-studio-toolkit/README.md

 ## Description

 With the app-studio-toolkit extension, you can benefit from a rich tools for executing common platform tasks.
-This extension allows developers to execute common actions as "Launch Code-Snippet", "Run VS Code command", "Open File", "Execute handler".
+This extension allows developers to execute common actions as "Launch Code-Snippet", "Run VS Code command", "Open File", "Execute handler"...

 ## How to obtain support